-Let’s get real: Health problems and health care can be real concerns, especially as we age.
+Let’s get real: Health problems can be real concerns, especially as we age.
 But despite popular belief, growing old doesn’t have to mean experiencing a decline in your health.
 There are many things you can do to ensure a healthy, happy lifestyle well into old age.

 What Is Healthy Aging?